 Workplace literacy program

-The Workplace Literacy Program offers classes to incumbent workers, who would like to improve their English, reading, writing and math skills or have not yet earned a high school diploma, and would like to study for the GED test.
+The Workplace Literacy Program offers classes to incumbent workers, who would like to improve their English, reading, writing and math skills or have not yet earned a high school diploma, and would like to study for the High School Equivalency Test.

 Over the past 23 years, the Workplace Literacy Program has developed on site customized literacy programs for more than 70 companies in Southeastern Massachusetts.
 Our expertise is available to all companies from small family owned to large corporations.